 The workshop enables carers to experience mealtime through the eyes of Ted, a person living with dementia, and care worker Priah.
 Participants have the opportunity to explore strategies for improving mealtime and nutritional outcomes for people living with dementia.

-Denise Edwards, Project Manager, Service Engagement and Innovation team at Blue Care, who took part in a recent workshop in Queensland said feedback from both the workshops was extremely positive.
+Denise Edwards, Project Manager with the Service Engagement and Innovation team at Blue Care, who took part in a recent workshop in Queensland, said feedback from both the workshops was extremely positive.

 “The experience was a great opportunity to use cutting edge Avatar technology to reflect on current practice by walking in the shoes of a person living with dementia which aligns with Blue Care’s Tailor Made Service Model,” Ms. Edwards said.